reframejs/reframe/docs/overview.template.md

 ### Fully Flexible

-Reframe is designed from the ground up to be as flexible as possible.
+Reframe is designed from the ground up to be flexible.
 The goal is to give you the same flexibility as if you would implement your app with do-one-thing-do-it-well libraries.

 At the core of Reframe's flexibility is the "Progressive Eject" feature which allows you to progressively and fully gain control over your app.

-Also, Reframe supports every type of apps.
+Also, Reframe is universal: It supports every type of apps.
-(Modern apps with interactive views, goold ol' 1998 websites where the DOM is static, serverless apps, static websites, etc.)

  - [Universal Framework](#universal-framework)
  - [Progressive Eject](#progressive-eject)